Holistische Arts

 The treatments may be partially reimbursed from supplementary alternative insurance.
 The first 10 consultations cost € 85,00 per consultation.

-Can I continue working after the treatment?
+Can I go back to work after the treatment?

 Yes, most women can resume their normal activities immediately.
 No recovery time is needed after the treatment.